Hixie/isd/servers/src/systems-server/techtree/README.md

     * A colon `:`.
     * A string giving the element name.
     * An asterisk `*`.
-    * The number of units of that material.
+    * A quantity of that material.
  * A close parenthesis `)`.
  * A comma `,`.
- * The keyword `minimum` followed by an integer.
+ * The keyword `minimum` followed by one of:
+    * An integer, followed by the keyword `units`.
+    * A string giving one of the component names, optionally followed by a quantity.

 The length is the diameter of the object, if it is a sphere, or its side length, if it is a cube.
 (Its shape is not a gameplay element and